 • 4:00 p.m.
 Awards Ceremony at Telemark Big Top Tent

 • 7:00 p.m.
 Bike corral closes at Telemark Finish Line

 • 10:00 a.m. – 1:00 p.m.
 Chequamegon Area Mountain Bike Association Sunday Tour.
 A non-competitive guided or self-guided tour of 8 to 12 miles exploring CAMBA singletrack.
 A $10 fee includes the following perks: Tour, generous swag and random drawings.
 Visit www.cambatrails.org for more information

-Check out the 2016 Chequamegon 40 course map for detailed routes, course information and more.
-While the race course is fairly consistent in routing from year to year, each year's race course my be impacted by current weather and trail tread conditions.
-The 2017 course map will be posted as the event date draws near.
+The race courses are fairly consistent in routing from year to year, however, each year's race course my be impacted by current weather and trail tread conditions.

 Race-day parking notes